Welcome to the Intershop Order Management 2.1!

 These identifiers must be identical for each item in both systems.
 For example, if an order with a line item that has the SKU 00910 is placed and then exported to IOM, the web services layer will report an error if the product with this product ID is not present in IOM.

 IOM Connector provides instruments that route any order placed from ICM to IOM.
-To use this feature, you must configure the order export (see Snippet - ICM IOM Configuration - Order Export ), which depends on an existing service configuration (see Configure IOM Order Service).
+To use this feature, you must configure the order export (see Snippet - ICM IOM Configuration - Order Export (valid to 2.17) ), which depends on an existing service configuration (see Configure IOM Order Service).
 As mentioned before, on the configuration page you may tweak the export settings, but we generally use "on order creation" trigger.

 The look and feel and the business processes in the standard ICM is not altered in any way, but placed orders are routed to IOM.